Learn Top 5 Reasons You Should Keep...

 Jay Westbrook is a multiple award-winning clinician & speaker, Visiting Faculty Scholar at Harvard Medical School, and a specialist in End-of-Life care & education.

-There are so many reasons to keep going to Alcoholics Anonymous or Narcotics Anonymous meetings throughout the course of your recovery.
-Here are just a few reasons to stay involved in the 12-Step community, in no particular order.
+There are many reasons to keep going to Alcoholics Anonymous or Narcotics Anonymous meetings throughout your recovery.
+Here are a few reasons to stay involved in the 12-Step community, in no particular order.

 …you felt a moment's safety, and like perhaps you could exhale, and that maybe you weren't alone.

-You sat through the meeting, and whether your initial reaction was “oh my God, I’m home,” or “what a bunch of losers,” or “this’ll never work for me,” or “this makes no sense,” you felt a moment’s safety, and like perhaps you could exhale, and that maybe you weren’t alone.
+You sat through the meeting.
+Maybe your first reaction was, "Oh my God, I'm home," or "This'll never work for me," or "This makes no sense."
+Either way, you may have felt a moment of safety.
+You may have felt like you could exhale, and like you weren't alone.

-Now imagine going to that same first meeting and the room being dark and nobody being there.
-How different would your experience have been?
-Would you have called to see where another meeting was, or just returned to your home and your disease?
+Now imagine going to that same first meeting and finding a dark room with nobody there.
+How might your experience have changed?
+Would you have called to find another meeting, or would you have gone home and returned to substance use?

-If people showed up at your first meeting, you get to repay that debt by continuing to show up at meetings so another newcomer can have the chance you had.
+If people showed up at your first meeting, you can repay that support by continuing to show up.
+Your presence can help a newcomer get the same chance you had.

-It is said, again and again, that the gazelle that is eaten is the one outside the herd or at the edge of the herd, not one in the middle of the herd.
+People often say the gazelle that gets eaten is the one outside the herd or at the edge of the herd, not the one in the middle.

 …the shared experience and wisdom of the group has an opportunity to serve as a counter-balance to that delusional and self-destructive thinking.